ZeraVision/zera-js-sdk/src/wallet-creation/demos/README.md

 # Demos

-This folder contains comprehensive demonstrations showcasing the full capabilities of the ZERA wallet creation system.
+This folder contains demonstrations of the ZERA wallet creation system.

 ## 📁 Contents